bright/new-www/content/our-areas/gdansk-software-company.md

 description_contact: Fill out the form below and we'll get back to you in 48 hours.
 And hopefully we'll see you soon in Gdansk!
 language: en
+blog_section: false
+blog_section_tags:
+  - programming
+blog_section_title: blog posts
 ---
-Headquartered in the city of Gdansk – a hub of innovation and technological expertise – our team has been at the forefront of [the dynamic Polish IT sector](/blog/five-things-you-should-know-about-working-with-Polish-developers/) for over 13 years.
+Headquartered in the city of Gdańsk – a hub of innovation and technological expertise – our team has been at the forefront of [the dynamic Polish IT sector](/blog/five-things-you-should-know-about-working-with-Polish-developers/) for over 13 years.

 Gdansk has proven itself as a magnet for global business giants, with industry leaders like Intel, Amazon, Nordea, and Lufthansa choosing to establish a presence here.
 From the convenience of Gdansk Airport, you can easily access over 20 countries with the majority of European destinations just a short flight away—many within a mere two hours.

-If you are considering partnering with a company from Gdansk, go deeper into [the advantages our city has to offer](https://brightinventions.pl/blog/hiring-software-development-agency-based-in-gdansk/).
+If you are considering partnering with a company from Gdańsk, go deeper into [the advantages our city has to offer](https://brightinventions.pl/blog/hiring-software-development-agency-based-in-gdansk/).
 We can join forces and explore together the potential of Poland's tech scene.

 ## our expertise